With Treatment

 Services provided:

-Hoy Recovery Program Inc is an inpatient treatment center in Espanola, NM that is situated in the 87532 zip code.
-Hoy Recovery Program Inc offers residential treatment for substance abuse.
-It offers anger management, cognitive behavioral therapy and relapse prevention treatment.
+Hoy Recovery Program Inc is an inpatient treatment center in Espanola, New Mexico that is located in the 87532 zip code.
+Hoy Recovery Program Inc provides residential treatment for substance abuse.
+It provides matrix model, anger management and CBT.

 Address: 710 La Joya Street, Suite A, Espanola, NM 87532 in Rio Arriba County